-Meeting Who will be there?
-What will be discussed?
-How often?
-Programme Rep Training Other Programme Reps from your Campus Key Students' Union staff members Your role and the skills you need to do it 8 different session You must attend one session Annual Members Meeting Full-time Officers Students' Union Staff members Any student or member of staff may attend How the Students' Union runs and how it should run Once per year Departmental Programme Committee Meeting Head of Department Programme Leaders The other Rep for your Programme This is where you give your feedback on how you and the students you represent find your course One per month (for roughly one and a half hours) Student Staff Liaison meetings All ProgrammeReps for the department.
-Lecturers Head of Department Library staff Updates about the programme/ department, and problems and feedback from Reps.
-At least once a term, run either by the faculty or department (it might be called something different in your department) Students Forum Full time Officers Faculty Officers Other Programme Reps from your Faculty Key Students' Union staff members A chance to feedback to and ask question of the Faculty Officers Once per term (for roughly one hour) see the dates of this year's forums on the website: greenwichsu.co.uk / academicrep
+Meeting Who Will be there?
+What Will Be Discussed?
+How Often?
+Programme Rep Training -Other Programme Reps from your Campus -Key Students' Union staff members -Vice President of Education Your role and the skills you need to do it.
+Once or twice per year.
+There is also training available online.
+Annual Members Meeting -Sabbatical Officers -Students' Union Staff members -Any student or member of staff may attend How the Students' Union runs and how it should run.
+Once per year, this year it's being held on 16th November at Greenwich Campus.
+Departmental Programme Committee Meeting -Head of Department -Programme Leaders -The other reps for your Programme This is where you give your feedback on how you and the students you represent find your course.
+One per month (for roughly one and a half hours).
+Student Staff Liaison meetings -All Programme Reps for the department. -Lecturers -Head of Department -Library staff Updates about the programme/ department, and problems and feedback from Reps.
+At least once a term, run either by the faculty or department (it might be called something different in your department).
+Faculty Forums -Vice President Education -Faculty Officers -Other Programme Reps from your Faculty -Key Students' Union staff members A chance to feedback to and ask questions of the Faculty Officers and VP Education.
+Once per term (for roughly one hour) see the dates of this year's forums on the website: www.suug.co.uk /academicrep/.

-As a Programme Rep you are
+As a Programme Rep you...

-- The voice of students studying on your Programme. - Take active engagement with how decisions are made. - Work in partnership with the Students' Union and University. - Liaise with their Programme Leader and Tutors on a regular basis. - Represent the academic interests of your peers at various meetings, addressing issues which impact students' experience at University. - · Work with the Students' Union and feedback information to develop policy, end bad practice and educate students about important issues at University. - Actively engage the opinion of your peers and make sure they are up to date on what students you represent think. - · Come up with new ideas and innovate.
+- Are the voice of students studying on your programme.

+- Take active engagement with how decisions are made.

+- Work in partnership with the Students' Union and University.

+- Liaise with your Programme Leader and Tutors on a regular basis.

+- Represent your peers' academic interests at various meetings, addressing issues which impact students' experience at University.

+- Work with the Students' Union and feedback information to develop policy and educate students about important issues at University.

+- Actively engage the opinion of your peers and make sure you are up to date on what the students you represent think.

+- Come up with new ideas and innovate.
-There are usually two Programme Reps on each Programme (or course) for each year, this means that you will be able to work together to best represent your Programme.

-Both Reps are expected to attend all meetings, though you should work together to share information and feedback from students.
+There are usually two Programme Reps on each Programme (or course) for each year, this means that you will be able to work together to best represent your programme.
+Both reps are expected to attend all meetings, though you should work together to share information and feedback from students.